-By profession Arthur was a family physician who when asked his specialty once quipped, “I treat the skin and its contents.”
+By profession Arthur was a family physician who when asked his medical specialty once quipped, “I treat the skin and its contents.”

 And by avocation my dad was a memoirist, an artist, and a self-taught classical pianist, and I best remember him sitting at the baby grand in our living room.